I, Jack Wright

-I, Jack Wright is a 2025 British drama television series created by Chris Lang and starring John Simm, Nikki Amuka-Bird, Daniel Rigby and Trevor Eve.
-The series was broadcast in the United Kingdom on U&Alibi from 23 April 2025.
+I, Jack Wright is a 2025 British thriller television series created by Chris Lang and starring John Simm, Nikki Amuka-Bird, Daniel Rigby and Trevor Eve.
+The series was broadcast in the United Kingdom on U&Alibi from 23 April 2025, and debuted on BBC One and iPlayer on 12 July 2026.

 Premise

 Following an apparent suicide, a wealthy patriarch's will and testament surprisingly leaves virtually nothing of his wealth to his third wife and three sons.